flastar-fr/easy_console_table/README.md

 Clear : method ``clear_filter`` clear the whole filter.

 #### Sort table
 You can sort the whole table by following a column sorting.
 You can use it with the method ``sort_table_from_column`` that takes a column's name as parameter.
-Table must be perfect to sort.
+Table have to be perfect to sort.

 #### Export to CSV
-You can export the table to a CSV by using ``export_as_csv`` method that takes as parameter the file path or name.
+You can export the table to a CSV file by using ``export_as_csv`` method that takes as parameter the file path or name.
 Columns filtered will not be exported.

 ### Mixed example
 Code :